|

 animals (VICH, GL27)

-- Expert reports - Part IV Efficacy sections (EU & UK) - antimicrobials, pigs and poultry
+- Expert reports - Part IV Efficacy sections (EU & UK) - antimicrobials, pigs & poultry

 - EU referral procedure for antibiotics – dossier assessment and advice